Off-duty Los Angeles police officer fatally shot

 In a tweet, Mayor Eric Garcetti called it a senseless murder and a “reminder of the dangers that officers face every moment they wear the badge.”

-Chief Michael Moore asked for the public’s help finding the killer.
+Chief Michel Moore asked for the public’s help finding the killer.

 Sign up for Daily Newsletters